Goals

 There will be six routes that provide the API for a simple blogging application:

-: Returns all the post written by a specific user
+GET/posts/published: Returns all published posts/post/:postId: Returns a specific post by its id/posts/user/:userId: Returns all the post written by a specific user

-: Create a new unpublished post
+POST/user: Create a new user/post/draft: Create a new unpublished post

-: Publish a post
+PUT/post/publish/:postId: Publish a post

-To implement those rouces, replace the current contents of index.go
+To implement those rouces, replace the current contents of index.go with the following code:

 package main